DesignTeamProto/ume-components/README.md

 ### `yarn styleguide`

-Runs the styleguide
+Runs the styleguide<br>
 Open [http://localhost:6060](http://localhost:6060) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

+### `yarn styleguide:build`

+Builds the styleguide for production to the `styleguide` folder.

 ### `yarn run eject`